Possession of Marijuana Lawyer in Tampa, FL

 regardless of whether the crime was driving-related.

 We understand that your arrest and prosecution for possession of marijuana is serious.
-If you need a Tampa Criminal Defense Attorney experienced in defending marijuana cases, contact us today to discuss the best strategy for fighting your cannabis charges throughout the greater Tampa Bay area including Hillsborough County, Pasco County, Pinellas County, Polk County, Hernando County, Sumter County or Manatee County, Florida
+If you need a Tampa Criminal Defense Attorney experienced in defending marijuana cases, contact us today to discuss the best strategy for fighting your cannabis charges throughout the greater Tampa Bay area including Hillsborough County, Pasco County, Pinellas County, or Hernando County, Florida.

 Our attorneys are members of the NORML Legal Committee, a legal advisory committee to the National Organization for the Reform of Marijuana Laws.
 Being active on the NORML Legal Committee allows us to support NORML, advocate for the reform of marijuana laws, and network with attorneys throughout the country fighting similar battles to defend individuals charged with marijuana offenses.